Freedom camping locations

 Freedom camping on Department of Conservation land

-Freedom camping is permitted on DOC public conservation land, except in areas where it is expressly prohibited or restricted to self contained vehicles.
+Freedom camping is permitted on Department of Conservation public conservation land, except in areas where it is expressly prohibited or restricted to self contained vehicles.
 This is indicated by signage.

 - Freedom camping overnight is prohibited at sites displaying no camping signs, including the below sign:

 - Freedom camping overnight is allowed for self contained vehicles at sites displaying the below sign:

 Freedom camping in a prohibited or restricted area can result in a $200 infringement fee which must be paid prior to departing New Zealand.